-So, Why Does Boxing Have so Many Belts?
+So, Why Does Boxing Have So Many Belts?

 Boxing has so many belts because there is no single governing body that decides the rules and promotes the long-term future of the game.
 Due to internal conflicts and financial interests, there are more than 5 sanctioning authorities in boxing that have their own championship titles in each weight class.